Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 The yacht owner makes the donation to a participating nonprofit of a yacht with an "appraised" FMV of $20,000,000.

-The yacht owner with a $10,000,000 AGI gets to deduct $5,000,000 from the first year taxes and for the remaing 3 years until the carry forward is consumed.
+The yacht owner with a $10,000,000 AGI gets to deduct $5,000,000 from the first year taxes and for the remaining 3 years until the carry forward is consumed.
 At the 39% effective tax rate that is a cash tax saving of $1,950,000 for 4 years for a total of $7,800,000.

 Thus the nonprofit enters into a three year charter lease purchase at the current price of $5,000,000 - often with only 40 - 50% down and the balance paid over three (years).

-Oh, and the nonprofit ususally agrees to pay the yacht broker commission so the yacht owner doesn't have to.
-In this example, that would be 10% of the orginal listing of $10,000,000 -or $1,000,000.
+Oh, and the nonprofit usually agrees to pay the yacht broker commission so the yacht owner doesn't have to.
+In this example, that would be 10% of the original listing of $10,000,000 -or $1,000,000.

 So to summarize.

-The yacht owner listed his yact for $10,000,000 agreeing to pay a 10% commission to the broker upon sale.
+The yacht owner listed his yacht for $10,000,000 agreeing to pay a 10% commission to the broker upon sale.
 Netting $9,000,000.
 Under this donation scenario, the yacht owner nets $7,800,000 over four years, and is immediately relieved of the current operational expenses of dockage and insurance, etc. Considering how long the yacht has been for sale, the current offers he has or has not received, this could be a satisfactory alternative.

 There's only one reason why nonprofits require a 3 year charter lease purchase option - as opposed to just selling the yacht at the current market price - that's to provide cover for the fraudulent appraisals- and continue the scheme to secure future donations.